TheMilkies/Cate/readme.md

 - Cate uses Catel, a messy file that allows us to set a default file.
 - Cate uses [robin_hood hashing](https://github.com/martinus/robin-hood-hashing), since it's 20% more efficient (on average)
 - Cate **does not** support string splitting.
+- This readme is full of little jokes.
+No offense intended to any other build system... except Autotools.

 ## Advantages of Cate over other build systems
 You may be wondering what issues Cate solves, let us clear it up for you!
-1. Cate is extremely easy to learn, it doesn't require learning an entirely new language just to build a project!
+1. It's extremely easy to learn, it doesn't require learning an entirely new language just to build a project!
-2. Cate (unlike CMake) has a consistent syntax that doesn't require documentation.
+2. It (unlike CMake) has a consistent syntax that doesn't require documentation.
-3. Cate is smol, It has everything it needs and a little more to keep the 1% happy.
+3. It'ss smol, it has everything it needs and a little more to keep the 1% happy.
+4. It's colorful and fun to use, not everything has to be monochrome.
-4. Cate, unlike Make, just cates sense!
+5. Cate, unlike Make, just cates sense!

 ## Installing Cate
 If you're still here; that means you suffered enough CMake (or Autotools) to reconsider your life choices, Thank you for choosing Cate!